Summited Katahdin: How To Manage Finding Your Way Home

 While others claim that it is best to get home as soon as possible because the sooner you start working, the better, I think how you end your thru-hike is just as important as how you started it.

-Instead, take some time for yourself, reflect on the experience, and enjoy that you just completed one of the most difficult thru-hikes in the country and something many will never even start, let alone complete.
+Instead, take some time for yourself, reflect on the experience, and enjoy that you just completed one of the most challenging thru-hikes in the country and something many will never even start, let alone complete.

 Again, how you get home from Katahdin is up to you, and many options are available depending on your time, money, and how you want to decompress.
-The most important part is ensuring you take time for yourself once the journey is completed.
+The most crucial part is ensuring you take time for yourself once the journey is completed.